 Before the end of his senior year he landed the coveted job of ‘performance bartender’ at the famous Big Bar in the Hyatt Regency, where each night not only did the bartenders serve drinks, they performed live standing on the back bar.

 After the touring ended Evan turned his focus to IT, music technology and becoming a DJ.
 Between the ebb and flow of the technology sector Evan pursued a career as an IT technician.
 This allowed him to invest in new music technology, and to dig deeper into Chicago’s music scene.
 As the popularity of ‘the DJ’ rose Evan found himself at home at the local pub.
 Here he honed his skills at reading the crowd, and mixing techniques.
 Some say the ‘bar DJ’ gigs are the hardest as moods and patrons come and go throughout a night requiring the ability to mix several genres, while staying on top of current trends.
 During this time Bose introduced their first portable PA system.
-Evan had always wanted a better solution for noisy stages for his sax or flute that was easily overpowered by guitars and drums.
+Evan had always wanted a better solution for noisy stages as his sax or flute that was easily overpowered by guitars and drums.
 While working with the equipment Evan encountered an issue with the system volume having random sound surges.
 He documented it for a few days and submitted it to Bose.
-The developers graciously accepted his findings, and shortly after resolved the issue, that was helpful for fixing every system that had been sold to that date.
-Along with several other very capable and supportive users Bose created the first Product Assistant position that allowed members to demo and sell the systems for a commission, and he worked with them for almost 10 years selling systems to The Art Institute, Purdue University’s Music Department, and several schools, churches, bands, and musicians.
+The developers graciously accepted his findings, and shortly after resolved the issue.
+Evan's effort was helpful in fixing every system that had been sold to that date.
+Along with several other very capable and supportive users Bose created the first Product Assistant position.
+He worked with them for almost 10 years selling systems to The Art Institute, Purdue University’s Music Department, and several schools, churches, bands, and musicians.

 With nanotechnology working its way into every aspect of music Evan discovered his love for combining the two fields and began studying music production online via Berklee Online.
 His dream of being a producer was finally in sight.
 After years of managing stock trading servers, and managing clients across the country he came across the DAW (Digital Audio Workstation) Ableton Live.
 Though in its infancy it was becoming a very powerful tool for DJ’s and producers.
 While most opted for the standard A to B DJ style, Evan wanted to break the songs down to their individual parts, and play them however he wanted.
 Early iterations of this technology was developed by one of his musical heroes Thomas Dolby.
 Now with the ability to write and produce in his own home studio he finally had the best of both worlds.